MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 You can automatically install an Office app, such as Publisher or Access, in the languages that are in use by an existing version of Office 365 ProPlus.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

-xx update with excludeapp settings recommendations

-If you're adding to an existing deployment, the ODT will automatically use the same architecture (32 bit or 64 bit), source location, and update channel as the existing installation of Office 365 ProPlus.
-Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups in your organization.
+When you add to an existing deployment, the ODT will automatically use the same architecture (32 bit or 64 bit), source location, and update channel as the existing installation of Office 365 ProPlus.
+Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups.

 > [!NOTE]
-> You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet availabe in that tool.
+> You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet available in that tool.
 Instead, you must edit the configuration file in a text editor.

 1. When creating the configuration file in a text editor, use "MatchInstalled" as the Language ID, as shown in the example below.
 2. Optionally, you can include the TargetProduct as an attribute of the Language element, as shown in the example.
 By doing so, you can specify which existing Office product should be used to determine which languages to install.
 For example, if you set TargetProduct = "O365ProPlusRetail", the Office products you're deploying will be installed in the same languages as Office 365 ProPlus, if that product is installed on the client computer.